emqx/blog/en/202003/emqx-rule-engine-series-14-bridge-messages-to-pulsar.md

 ## Scenario introduction

-In this scenario, it is required to bridge messages under the EMQ X specified topic that meet the criteria to the Pulsar .
+In this scenario, it is required to bridge messages under the EMQX specified topic that meet the criteria to the Pulsar .
 To facilitate subsequent analysis and retrieval, the message content needs to be split.

  **In this scenario, the information reported by the device is as follows:**